 "Eu quase que nada não sei.
 Mas desconfio de muita coisa"

-"I barely know a thing.
+"I almost don't know nothing.
 But I suspect many things"

 João Guimarães Rosa, 1956